 COURSE INFO + MAPS

-Rolling course with hilly sections and scenic views of Downtown Seattle and Lake Washington.
-RRCA certified 26.2 and 13.1 mile courses.
+Rolling course with hilly sections and scenic views of Downtown Seattle, Lake Washington and Lake Union.
+26.2 and 13.1 mile courses.
 For your safety, absolutely no dogs, bikes, inline skates or strollers allowed on the course.

 WHEELCHAIR/HAND CRANK COMPETITION